Mango and Squid Buddha Bowl – PBS Remake (video)

 First I went looking for veggies I wanted in my bowl.
 But decided to stick with the ingredients I remembered in my friend’s dish had, which were an array of fresh herbs: mint, cilantro and Thai basil, and mango.

-While the dish he had prepared was made with green mangos, I only had the bright orange mangos in my freezer.
+While the dish my friend had prepared was made with green mangos, I only had the bright orange mangos in my freezer.
 I thawed them and chopped them.

-Don’t cringe my friend but it was all I had!
+Don’t cringe my friend but it was all I had, and living in a non-tropical place we are lucky to get mangos when we can!

 Squid As My Protein